 - Referrals (psychiatric and off-campus)

 Presenting concerns addressed at the Center include anxiety, depression, interpersonal/relationship issues, athletic and performance issues, body image concerns, eating disorders, sexual identity issues, grief and loss and transition issues.
-The groups program includes those centered on interpersonal process, graduate student support, LGBTQ+ support, meditation, grief and loss, and therapeutic art.
+The Peer Support Communities program includes communities centered on interpersonal process, graduate student support, body image, grief and loss, and self-efficacy.
 TCU has strong suicide prevention efforts which are encompassed in a suicide prevention campaign and QPR programs.
 The goal of the center is to provide support and assistance to TCU students, in order to facilitate a successful university experience.

 TCU offers a unique training environment situated in a university counseling center: